 The final product was an oil-painted cacophony and a true masterpiece.
 Erick was inspired by the Greek legend of The Labyrinth.
 Across the street at The Los Angeles County Museum of Art, as a mirroring coincidence, Guillermo del Toro held his Labyrinth exhibit during Erick’s 7-week residency.

-Using thrift-store art and manufacturing canvasi, and with the help of Hyperslow’s Emily Davenport, Erick pieced and primed 72 tableaus before finding the center of this mirage.
+Using thrift-store art and manufacturing canvas, and with the help of Hyperslow’s Emily Davenport, Erick pieced and primed 72 tableaus before finding the center of this mirage.
 Then came seven arduous weeks of painting.
-At the end of the seven weeks, upon painting the centre of his Labyrinth, Erick was gifted Mike Dargas’s Los Angeles hyperrealist brush set by Mike’s agent, Jacob.
+At the end of the seven weeks, upon painting the centre of his Labyrinth, Erick was gifted Mike Dargas’ Los Angeles hyperrealist brush set by Mike’s agent, Jacob.

 Erick Stow has had an interest in digital art since his first interactions with mid-1990s computer technology.
 He began working on word-art programs at age 10, graduating to designing business cards for his friends at age 13.
 In 2018, Erick’s work soared to new pixelated heights as he time-lapse recorded the process of his work at the behest of his client, Rob Contreras.